Typography

 The other option was to write out the labels using a typewriter, which typically used monospaced serif fonts.

-A bar chart produced in 1927 CE, The labeling is done using conventional typewriter fonts, and so is a monospaced serif font.
+A bar chart produced in 1927 CE.
+The labeling is done using conventional typewriter fonts, and so is a monospaced serif font.

 This is why “old” (i.e., 20th century) data visualizations often use monospace (serif or sans-serif) fonts.
 Using such fonts in your own data visualizations will give them a “retro” feel because of this.
 However, if you want to completely reproduce the look, then pay attention to detail!
 These plots were either hand-drawn using pen or pencil or produced using a typewriter.
-For the former, pens and pencils have rounded points and so lines do not end with square truncation, but rounded edges.
-Similarly, the capillary forces of the ink on the physical cutout letters of a typewriter blocks leads to rounded edges on the lettering.
+For the former, pens and pencils have rounded points, and so lines do not end with square truncation but rounded edges.
+Similarly, the capillary forces of the ink on the physical cutout letters of a typewriter blocks lead to rounded edges on the lettering.
 Additionally, there can be some very subtle variations in line width and opacity throughout.
 If you want to completely mimic the old draftsperson style, make sure to pay attention to these details.
-If you use fonts with crisp edges, it won’t look like a mid-century graph, but something closer to the millennium.
+If you use fonts with crisp edges, it will not look like a mid-century graph, but something closer to the millennium.
 The reason for this is explained next.

 A scatterplot made completely in a computer in 1975.
 Since the image is completely digital, there is no artifacts of ink on paper, and the strokes of the font are uniform with sharp features.